-The City of Miami Gardens is an urban community that is 93% built out with a forecasted 9% increase in population growth by 2015.
+The City of Miami Gardens is an urban community that is steadily growing.
 The nationwide sub-prime mortgage and foreclosure crisis and subsequent economic downturn put downward pressure on home prices in the City.
 Furthermore, the economic crisis throughout the country created an increase in job losses and foreclosures thereby creating a decrease in persons who are "mortgage ready."
 While this trend has stabilized somewhat, the overall impact has been lower home values throughout the City of Miami Gardens.